-[5] The problem is that section 490(2) of the Criminal Code requires applications of this sort be made after providing three clear days notice to the person from whom the thing detained was seized.
-This provision is clearly in conflict with and contrary to the spirit and the object of the sealing orders, which prohibit disclosure of information related to the ongoing investigation.
+[5] Section 490(2) of the Criminal Code requires applications of this sort be made after providing three clear days notice to the person from whom the thing detained was seized.
+This provision is clearly in conflict with and contrary to the spirit and the object of the sealing order, which prohibits disclosure of information related to the ongoing investigation.